Skip to content ↓

 • Risk management

-• Knwledge and skills to stay safe on and off-line
+• Knowledge and skills to stay safe on and off-line

 • Critical thinking

-• Imprved life changes-including careers and healthy relationships
+• Improved life changes – including careers and healthy relationships

-Our PSHE and RSE curriculum reflects the community and world in which we live in and instils a culture of respect in line with our core values
+• Our PSHE and RSE curriculum reflects the community and world in which we live in and instils a culture of respect in line with our core values and six principles of nurture.

 Implementation